vittorio96/ChildCareTech/README.md

 ## Description
 Repository of the project developed for the "Final project of Software Engineering" course, part of the Bachelor of Science in Engineering of Computing System at Politecnico di Milano.

-This fianl test aims at assessing the students' ability to design a complex software system given the requirements of all the stakeholders.
+This final test aims at assessing the students' ability to design a complex software system given the requirements of all the stakeholders.

-## Executables
-The executables are the .jar files in the root of the repository.
-One is for the server, and two for the clients (either using CLI or a simple JavaFX GUI).

 The project has been developed with the following technologies:
 - Backend: Java
+- Database: MySQL
 - Frontend: JavaFx

 ## Group